qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 with the left mouse button on the Print Composer canvas and position and customize its appearance in the label :guilabel:`Item Properties` tab.

-The :guilabel:`Item Properties` tab of a label item provides the following functionalities:
+The :guilabel:`Item Properties` tab of a label item provides the following functionality for the label item (see Figure_composer_8_):

 .. _Figure_composer_8: